 Choosing Hardwood Flooring

-Solid wood flooring is made from several wood species and is available in different styles and can be purchased pre-finished or unfinished, depending on your budget and preferences.
+Solid wood flooring is made from several wood species, is available in different styles, and can be purchased pre-finished or unfinished, depending on your budget and preferences.

 One thing most people like about them is that they can be refinished throughout their entire life, which saves you money from having to install new ones when the finish wears off.
-However, solid wood flooring is not ideal for areas like the bathroom and laundry room where water is always present as they can be damaged by moisture.
+However, solid wood flooring is not ideal for areas like the bathroom and laundry room where water is always present, as moisture can damage them.

-Engineered wood flooring, on the other hand, comes pre-finished and it is easy to install than solid wood.
-It is also available in wider planks that helps you cover more ground.
-It also has laminated layers, which makes it more stable than the solid wood floor and more resistant to moisture.
+Engineered wood flooring, on the other hand, comes pre-finished, and it is easier to install than solid wood.
+It is also available in wider planks that help you cover more ground.
+It also has laminated layers, which makes it more stable and more resistant to moisture than solid wood floors.

 It can be installed below the ground without fear of water damage.
 Moreover, it has a thin profile so you can install it on your old floor.
 Whether you choose solid or engineered wood flooring depends on your tastes and styles.